Tag Archives: Ariana Grande

 With the help of Doctor Oglethorpe (Rob Morgan), Kate and Randall embark on a media tour that takes them to the airwaves of The Daily Rip, an upbeat morning show hosted by Brie (Cate Blanchett) and Jack (Tyler Perry).
 While Randall embarks on an affair with Brie, the scientists attempt to gain the attention of the social media-obsessed public before it’s too late.

-As the title states, just look up?!
+As the title states, look up?!

-President Orlean and her psychopathic son and Chief of Staff, Jason (Jonah Hill), are patterned after former President Donald J. Trump and his son.
-Their nastiness and dismissive attitude, only thinking of personal gain are despicable.
+President Orlean and her psychopathic son, and Chief of Staff, Jason (Jonah Hill), are patterned after former President Donald J. Trump and his son.
+Their nastiness and dismissive attitude, driven solely by personal gain, are despicable.

 Hysterically and satisfying, they each get their proper comeuppance.